zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/02-creating-pages/03-content-page-overview.md

 # Content Pages Overview

 The default type of page used in Liferay DXP is a Content Page.
-The Content Page's editing UI provides access to many different drag-and-drop elements (Fragments) that are available for use immediately with minimal configuration.
+The Content Page editing UI provides access to many different drag-and-drop elements (Fragments) that are available for immediate use with minimal configuration.
 Continue reading to get an overview of the Content Pages UI.
 See [Building Content Pages](./04-building-content-pages.md) to jump directly in to building a Content Page.

 ![Using the Content Page sidebar to add elements to the page.](./content-page-overview/images/14.png)